Your 11-Month-Old's Language Development

 Your Little Social Butterfly

 Many babies this age like being around other children their own age, including siblings, relatives, and neighbors.
-Don't expect too much interaction.
+Don't expect too much interaction, though.
 Your baby may enjoy watching other children and may even try imitating them, but actually playing together comes later.
 (A note on imitation: Babies are happy to repeat any action that gets a laugh.
-So watch what you reward with a chuckle – it may not be something that deserves an encore!)
-Sharing is also too much to expect at this age.
+So watch what you reward with a chuckle—it might not be something that deserves an encore! ) Sharing is also too much to expect at this age.
 Instead, concentrate on teaching older children how to trade toys back and forth with your baby.

-It's not too early to start watching for signs of empathy in your little one – crying when another child cries, patting someone in distress, or trying to help someone who has gotten hurt.
-Even though your baby can't really understand how the sufferer feels, she's learning how to identify and respond to feelings.
+It's not too early to start watching for signs of empathy in your little one—crying when another child cries, patting someone in distress, or trying to help someone who has gotten hurt.
+Even though your baby can't really understand how the other person feels, he's learning how to identify and respond to feelings

 Review this article: